 Hello!
 I’m Kes Otter Lieffe.

-I’m an ecologist and I’ve been involved in grassroots community struggles for over twenty years.
-My work focuses on the intersections of class, queerness and environmental struggles and creating radical alternatives to the oppressions of capitalism.
+I’m an ecologist and have been involved in grassroots community struggles for over twenty years.
+My work focuses on the intersections of class, queerness and environmental defence as well as growing radical alternatives to the oppressions of capitalism.
+I write and organise from a working-class, chronically ill, transfeminine perspective.

 Home is a verb

-This new novel explores burnout and despair, collective collapse and recovery.
+My new novel explores burnout and despair, collective collapse and recovery.
 In a shifting world, marginalised characters must face their traumas and embrace change.
 In their search for healing, they are brought together, finding home in the least expected of places.

 Speculative Fiction